contact us

 The Executive Board operates as an Administrative Commission of the presbytery.
 Its full minutes, which are available here (online only), constitute the minutes of the Directors of the Corporation.
 Delegated actions only, taken on behalf of the presbytery according to the bylaws, are reported here.
 For more information regarding these actions, please consult the full minutes.

-11. Proposed 2026 presbytery meeting schedule: February 17; May 19; and October 20, 2026.
+3. 2026 Presbytery meeting schedule: February 17, May 19, and October 20, 2026.

 COLOMBIA MISSION PARTNERSHIP